 An app interacts with a Solana cluster by sending it transactions with one or more instructions.
 The Solana runtime passes those instructions to user-contributed programs.
 An instruction might, for example, tell a program to transfer lamports from one account to another or create an interactive contract that governs how lamports are transfered.
 Instructions are executed sequentially and atomically.
-If any instruction is invalid, any changes made within the transaction are discarded.
+If any instruction is invalid, all account changes are discarded.

 Each transaction explicitly lists all account public keys referenced by the transaction's instructions.
 A subset of those public keys are each accompanied by a transaction signature.
 Those signatures signal on-chain programs that the account holder has authorized the transaction.
 Typically, the program uses the authorization to permit debiting the account or modifying its data.

 The transaction also marks some accounts as read-only accounts.
 The runtime permits read-only accounts to be read concurrently.
 If a program attempts to modify a read-only account, the transaction is rejected by the runtime.

 A transaction includes a recent blockhash to prevent duplication and to give transactions lifetimes.
 Any transaction that is completely identical to a previous one is rejected, so adding a newer blockhash allows multiple transactions to repeat the exact same action.
 Transactions also have lifetimes that are defined by the blockhash, as any transaction whose blockhash is too old will be rejected.

 Each instruction specifies a single program account (which must be marked executable), a subset of the transaction's accounts that should be passed to the program, and a data byte array instruction that is passed to the program.
 The program interprets the data array and operates on the accounts specified by the instructions.
 The program can return successfully, or with an error code.
 An error return causes the entire transaction to fail immediately.